 The Social 3

-Social 3s look to experience Essential Value in their relationships and vocation, particularly with the people with whom they experience belonging.
-Many are highly accomplished and talented, but much of their drive stems from wanting to inspire others through their example.
-It’s important for them to feel they are seen as exemplars of whatever may be valuable within their social context.
-They especially want to be seen as special to loved ones on a personal level.
-They don’t wish to conform to their social milieu so much as wish to be a force within it, someone who sets standards and raises the bar higher for the culture they’re in.
+Social Threes look to experience Essential Value in their relationships and vocation, particularly with the people with whom they experience belonging.
+Many Social Threes are highly accomplished and talented, but much of their drive stems from wanting to inspire others through their example.
+It’s important for Social Threes to feel they are seen as exemplars of whatever may be valuable within their social context, and they especially want to be seen as special to loved ones on a personal level.
+Social Threes don’t wish to conform to their social milieu so much as they wish to be a force within it, the one who sets new standards and raises the bar higher for the culture they’re in.